-- The Audit Committee is responsible for the financial reporting and internal control principals of the Group, oversight of the CFO and the finance team and maintaining a relationship with the Group's auditors. - The Remuneration Committee is responsible for the consideration, development and implementation of policy on executive remuneration and fixing remuneration packages of individual directors, so that no director shall be involved in deciding his or her own remuneration.
+The Audit Committee is responsible for the financial reporting and internal control principals of the Group, oversight of the CFO and the finance team and maintaining a relationship with the Group's auditors.

+- The Remuneration Committee is responsible for the consideration, development and implementation of policy on executive remuneration and fixing remuneration packages of individual directors, so that no director shall be involved in deciding his or her own remuneration.
 The committee ensures remuneration is aligned to the implementation of the Group strategy and effective risk management, considering the views of shareholders, and is also assisted by executive pay consultants as and when required. - The ESG Committee ensures the Group maintains the highest standards in environmental, social, and governance.
-The Committee is responsible for the composition of the Board of Directors and that the Board maintains proper levels of governance suitable to the size and activities of the Group. - The Reserves Committee is responsible for overseeing the evaluation of the Group's petroleum and natural gas reserves, including retaining an "independent" engineering firm which is a "Competent Person" (as such term is defined in "Note for Mining and Oil & Gas Companies" issued by AIM) to prepare a report (the "Report") of an evaluation of the Group's petroleum and natural gas reserves, and meeting with representatives of the Engineering Firm and management to discuss the Report's preparation results.
+The Committee is responsible for the composition of the Board of Directors and that the Board maintains proper levels of governance suitable to the size and activities of the Group. - The Reserves Committee is responsible for overseeing the evaluation of the Group's petroleum and natural gas reserves, requiring a "Competent Person" (as such term is defined in "Note for Mining and Oil & Gas Companies" issued by AIM) to prepare a report (the "Report") of an evaluation of the Group's petroleum and natural gas reserves, and periodically meeting with the Competent Person and management to discuss the Report's preparation and results.

-PRINCIPLE 10: COMMUNICATE HOW THE GROUP IS GOVERNED AND IS PERFORMING BY MAINTAINING A DIALOGUE WITH SHAREHOLDERS AND OTHER RELEVANT STAKEHOLDERS available on the Group's corporate website, www.serinusenergy.com.
+PRINCIPLE 10: COMMUNICATE HOW THE GROUP IS GOVERNED AND IS PERFORMING BY MAINTAINING A DIALOGUE WITH SHAREHOLDERS AND OTHER RELEVANT STAKEHOLDERS

+The Group communicates with shareholders through the Annual Report and Accounts, full-year and quarterly announcements and the AGM.
+Corporate announcements, results and presentations are available on the Group's corporate website, www.serinusenergy.com.
 The Board receives regular updates on the views of shareholders through briefings and reports from the CEO and the Group's brokers.
 The Group communicates with institutional investors frequently through briefings with management.
 In addition, analysts' notes, and brokers' briefings are reviewed to achieve a wide understanding of investors' views.